zukunft/zukunft.com/docs/code_functions_all.md

     \-- unset_added_depending
         \-- sql_message - add the database id and the related name to the id list of the user message
         \-- user_message - add the database id and the related name to the id list of the user message
-    \-- add_by_key
-        \-- group_list - add a named object to the list that does not yet have an id but has a name
     \-- add
         \-- group_list - add a phrase group if it is not yet part of the list
     \-- get_by_val_with_one_phr_each